-Mindfulness is one of the core ideas behind DBT and is considered a foundational skill.
-The concept in DBT is derived from traditional Buddhist practices.
+Mindfulness is one of the core ideas behind DBT.
+Many consider it a foundational skill.
+The concept in DBT is from traditional Buddhist practices.
 Patients are taught to pay attention to the present moment in a non-judgmental fashion.
-Mindfulness teaches people how to live in the moment, and experience one’s emotions and senses fully with perspective.
+It also teaches people how to live in the moment, and experience one’s emotions and senses fully with perspective.
 This DBT module also relies upon the concept of acceptance.

 Mindfulness in DBT relies heavily on acceptance.
 During DBT sessions, once the patient becomes comfortable with therapy, they learn the idea of acceptance and change.
 Patients learn “radical acceptance”, where one embraces the idea that they should face situations, both good and bad, without judgment.

 Once patients become comfortable with acceptance, they learn about change.
 There are five states of change: pre-contemplation, contemplation, preparation, action, and maintenance.

-What sets DBT apart from other therapies is that mindfulness is incorporated into emotional regulation skills as well.
+What sets DBT apart from other therapies is that mindfulness incorporates emotional regulation skills as well.
 Using emotional regulation, patients involved in DBT therapy learn to sense and accept situations, and then how to cope with and change these situations.